 Meteorological and solar radiation data are collected using a Campbell Scientific, Inc. datalogger.
 All sensors are sampled every 2 seconds and all data are summarized every 24, 60, 15 and 3 minutes.
 Data are checked for accuracy at several levels.
-The datalogger assigns out-of-range data a value of either 6999, 9999 or - 9999.
 Data are downloaded from the datalogger on a daily basis and imported into a SAS database.
 The SAS program used to import data contains range-checking steps.
 These steps produce a temporary dataset that put out-of-range data and data that are beyond a reasonable range equal to missing values.
 These data are then checked and missing values are reviewed.
 At the end of each year, a line graph of raw data is produced together with data from previous years to check for data points that may be outliers.
 All outliers are checked and, if for any reason the value is suspected to be unreal, the value is replaced with a missing value code.